-- Provide quality integrated programs to support the cognitive, emotional, social, physical, and spiritual wellbeing of students. - Ensure that all students have the opportunity to be actively connected to their learning, have positive and respectful relationships and experience a sense of belonging to their school and community. - Students in Inclusive Education setting all have an Individual Education Plan that is developed in consultation with key stakeholders including Head Teacher Inclusive Education, classroom teachers, parents/carers and students.
+- Provide quality integrated programs to support the cognitive, emotional, social, physical, and spiritual wellbeing of students. - Ensure that all students have the opportunity to be actively connected to their learning, have positive and respectful relationships and experience a sense of belonging to their school and community. - Students in the Inclusive Education setting all have an Individual Education Plan that is developed in consultation with key stakeholders including Head Teacher Inclusive Education, classroom teachers, parents/carers and students.
 Each semester plans are reviewed and new goals are set whereby students are provided with every opportunity to reach their full potential.

-Digital Devices in Classrooms/BYOD
+Digital Devices in Classrooms / Bring Your Own Device (BYOD)

-Our school is undergoing a state of the art re-build, and we wanted our technology to reflect that.
-With open classrooms and a focus on collaborative learning, our goal was to ensure our students are given every opportunity to succeed in a future-focused environment.
-Technology is becoming increasingly mobile in a tablet form; we have chosen the Apple platform and iPads because it aligns with our goals in making learning relevant, inspire creativity, enhance collaboration and enable every learner to be a creator who believes their work matters.
+Our school has almost completed its state-of-the-art re-build, and we wanted our use of technology to reflect that.
+With an increase in technology available in classrooms and a focus on student agency in learning, our goal is to ensure our students are given every opportunity to succeed in a future-focused environment.
+Technology is becoming increasingly mobile.
+At Kingscliff High School we have chosen the Apple iPads as our BYOD because it aligns with our goals in making learning relevant, creative, collaborative and enables every learner an opportunity to expand their learning experience.

-From 2023 a BYOD iPad with keyboard is mandatory at Kingscliff High School for Years 7, 8 and 9.
-Students in Year 10 will be required to bring a device of their choosing, as long as it meets our device specifications list located on our website.
+From 2024 a BYOD iPad with keyboard is mandatory at Kingscliff High School for Years 7, 8, 9 and 10.

-For Years 11 and 12 in 2023 a device is still optional, the device can be an iPad, Chromebook, Windows Laptop or Apple Laptop.
+For Years 11 and 12 in 2024 a device is still optional, the device can be an iPad, Chromebook, Windows Laptop or Apple Laptop.

-For further information, please refer to the BYOD Hub https://www.kingscliff.nsw.edu.au/our-school/byod/
+For further information, please refer to the BYOD Hub https://kingscliff-h.schools.nsw.gov.au/about-our-school/byod.html